ademing/nebraska-code-2021/README.md

 * Overall Nerd Dad
   * [ ] Picture of Sloan, and I, with stormtroopers

-### What do I want to prove?

-* Developers typically align with archetypes
-* We can use the last 100 years of Superhero stories as a basis for good dev teams
-* How we can work together to "save the day"
+### What we've been through at Buildertrend

+* [ ] Does it make sense to cover the mistakeks at Buildertrend
+  * Teams too large
+  * Strong devs becoming team leads
+  * Too junior

 ### What won't be covered?